axibase/arduino/dataTransmission/README.md

     net.println();
     Serial.println("sended.");
 ```
-If you have commented out the lines as intructed above, be sure to add the correct code for your sensor make and model in order for the device to function.
+If you have commented out the lines as intructed above, be sure to add the correct code for your sensor's make and model in order for the device to function.

 ###Connecting the DHT11 Sensor
 Connect your DHT11 sensor to your Arduino device as displayed on the following images: